Red Light Cameras

 Cameras also record a 12-second digital video of the violation, including six seconds prior to and six seconds after running the red light.

 Camera images are sent electronically to a processing centre where specially trained personnel review them.
-If the processor determines that a violation occurred, the images are reviewed by Saskatoon Police Services.
+If the processor identifies a violation, the images are then reviewed by a police officer with the Saskatoon Police Service.
+This officer will determine if a violation has taken place.
 If approved, the Violation Notice and Certificate of Offence (ticket) are mailed to the registered owner of the vehicle that ran the red light.

 Do the cameras photograph every vehicle passing through the intersection?